ManCla/control-based-cps-testing-DCservo-aircraft/README.md

 You will need the following add-ons in your Matlab installation:

  * Simulink,
+ * Aerospace Blockset,
- * the Control Systems Toolbox,
+ * Aerospace Toolbox,
- * the Statistics Toolbox,
+ * Control System Toolbox,
- * the Aerospace Toolbox,
+ * Signal Processing Toolbox,
- * the Aerospace Blockset,
- * the Simulink Control Design.
+ * Simulink Control Design,
+ * Statistics and Machine Learning Toolbox.

 ## Repository Structure and Content